enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/archi.rst

 For JQM, JPMS is a static plugin system and an API surface control system.
 Nothing more.

-Finally, extension points APIs muste be treated as if they were public APIs.
+Finally, extension points APIs must be treated as if they were public APIs.
 This is not the case, but is compulsory for lowering the overall cost of maintenance
 (it is a lot better when plugins do not have to be rewritten every JQM version...)

 .. warning:: JQM plugin system is internal.
 It is not meant for third party plugins.
 If the JQM maintainers want to break ascending compatibility in the plugin APIs, they can do so without notice.